brianjamesquinn1/dotfiles/README.md

    - `Preferences>Profiles>Window>Settings for New Windows` set `Style` to `No Title Bar`
    - `Preferences>Profiles>Terminal>Scrollback Buffer` check `Unlimited scrollback`
    - `Preferences>Profiles>Terminal>Notifications` check `Silence bell`

-2. Run `./environment.sh`
-3. `environment.sh` will output the public ssh and gpg keys, add these to github
+### Overview of appinstall.sh ###
+Install flux, spectacle, and iterm2

+### Overview of config.sh ###
+Copies repo `.gitconfig`, `.vimrc`, and `.zshrc` to the home directory.
+Sources `.zshrc` from the home directory.

 ### Overview of environment.sh ###
 The script creates a `Projects` folder in the home directory which will be the main workspace for creating new projects. `.zshrc` has an alias `workspace` (or simply `ws`) to directly change to this directory.
-The Homebrew package manager for Mac is then installed.
-The repo `.gitconfig` is copied to the home directory.
-SSH and GPG keys for github are then created.
-These will need to be added to github manually later.
-Vim and Z-shell are installed, then the repo `.vimrc` and `.zshrc` are copied into the home directory.
-The `Oh-My-Zsh` framework for Z-shell is then installed.
-Python will then be installed if it had not already been installed (which is very unlikely).
-Finally, go is installed, with a go subdirectory being created inside the `Projects` directory.
-Inside the .zshrc the `GOPATH` is configured to this directory (`Projects/go`)
+A go subdirectory is created inside the `Projects` directory.
+Inside the `.zshrc` the `GOPATH` is configured to this directory (`~/Projects/go`).
+Apps are installed via the appinstall script.
+Packages are installed via the packageinstall script.
+Git, Vim, Zsh, etc are configured via the config.sh script.
+SSH/GPG keys are created via the generatekeys script.
+These keys will be output by the script.
+Make sure to add these to git.
+Finally, the default shell is replaced with zsh.
+### Overview of generatekeys.sh ###
+Generates SSH and GPG keys which will be output for addition to github.

+### Overview of packageinstall.sh ###
+Installs homebrew package manager, xcode developer tools, zshell, python, and go.

 ### Overview of .vimrc ###
 The .vimrc sets backspace to be allowed at the beginning of a line, end of line, and at indents.